smartprocure/contexture/packages/client/README.md

 ### Extending the Client
 The client can be enhanced with new types, actions, and reactors.
 - Types are the most common form of new functionality to be added and are paired with a type implementation for the contexture for a given provider.
 - Actions represent a generic type of change to the tree.
 Custom actions are a great way to experiment with new functionality before adding it to the core and can directly access a lot of typically inaccessible internals like the `flat` tree (which you shouldn't need for normal use).
-Actions are added on a per instance basis using `tree.createAction`.
+Actions are added on a per instance basis using `tree.addActions`.
 - Reactors can be added to dispatch new event types.
 Custom reactors are as a way to experiment with new functionality before adding it to the core.
 Reactors are added on a per instance basis using `tree.addReactors`.

 ## Improvements